DUNE/computing-HWDB/_extras/shippinghandoff.md

 - Permanently Unavailable

 >## **Key behavior of the HWDB:**
-> - Only components with statuses in **bold** above are allowed to be linked in the HWDB.
+> - Only components with statuses in **bold** in the above list are allowed to be linked in the HWDB.
 > - When a new component is created in the HWDB, its initial Component Status is always Status Unknown.
 {: .prereq}